campbel/LetsEncryptProxy/README.md

 # LetsEncryptProxy
-A simple way to enable HTTPS for any web server.
+A simple way to enable HTTPS.

+## How it works
+LetsEncryptProxy is a single host reverse proxy that automatically retrieves certificates from Let's Encrypt.